Consort of Jesus and Apostle to the Apostles

 Having read these books and marvelled at the extraordinary commitment and erudition of Laurence Gardner to making these facts known (and many others besides), there is no doubt in my mind that Mary Magdalene (Mary of Bethany) was married to Jesus.
 She left Palestine for Provence in 44 AD, 11 years after the crucifixion with two of their children (giving birth to a third one there) and taught there for 20 years.
 She was buried in a chapel at the foot of the Ste.
 Baume mountain in Provence.
 For centuries kings and popes travelled there to worship at her shrine.

 Imagine what a radical difference it would have made to the way women were regarded and treated if the marriage between Jesus and Mary Magdalene had been known and celebrated right at the inception of Christianity and if women had, like Mary, been welcomed as healers, teachers, priests and deacons.
 All that nonsense about women being the secondary and inferior gender would have been avoided, not to mention the appalling misogyny present within the Christian Churches and the resistance to ordaining women as priests and bishops — a resistance still present in the Catholic Church.
-We might have been spared the phobic fear of women demonstrated by the early Christian Fathers and even St. Augustine’s appalling Doctrine of Original Sin which carried the inference that sex is sinful because original sin was transmitted through the sexual act.
+We might have been spared the phobic fear of women demonstrated by the early Christian Fathers and even St. Augustine’s deeply offensive Doctrine of Original Sin which carried the inference that sex is sinful because original sin was transmitted through the sexual act.
 The reverberations of this Doctrine are with us still today as is the control exercised over women’s lives by the Catholic Church’s opposition to contraception.

 The painting shown above is titled ‘Mary Magdalene preaching in Provence’ by the Master of the Magdalene 1510.